-- 8. In addition to the core accounts, this technical note presents a combined presentation (see section III).
+8. In addition to the core accounts, this technical note presents a combined presentation (see section III).
 This combined presentation provides countries with a template to present and disseminate an aggregated set of key monetary and physical information relevant to water from a range of sources (including the SEEA and SNA).
 The information included in the combined presentations are data items which are of key relevance to policy makers and which, often in combination, are used to calculate particularly important indicators (including the SDG indicators).
-The level of industry disaggregation mentioned above is maintained, allowing countries to present key information at a sector specific level. - 9.
-The development of core accounts was requested by the UN Statistical Commission at its 44th session in February 2013.
+The level of industry disaggregation mentioned above is maintained, allowing countries to present key information at a sector specific level.

+9. The development of core accounts was requested by the UN Statistical Commission at its 44th session in February 2013.
 The core accounts for water, along with other core accounts such as those for energy, land, and others, constitutes the starting point in the development of common reporting tables in close coordination with international agencies.

-They will be submitted to the UNCEEA after extensive consultations with experts, including the London Group on Environmental Accounting, international organizations and national statistical offices. - 10.
-Section II briefly describes the SEEA accounting system for water and presents the core accounts for water.
+10. Section II briefly describes the SEEA accounting system for water and presents the core accounts for water.
 Section III presents the combined presentation for water, and provides an overview of the types of indicators which can be derived.
 Section IV discusses the data sets required to produce the core accounts including the main concepts, data sources and compilation methods.
 Section V describes how the core accounts and related datasets may be extended to address broader issues, and how they can be linked to other data sets.
 Section VI provides references and links to supporting material.